-Two hundred and three participants from the United States were recruited through the crowdsourcing company, Prolific, and completed a pre-registered questionnaire online.
-Twenty-nine participants who failed the attention check were excluded from the analysis.
-Of the remaining 174 participants, 91 were male, and 83 were female.
-The average age was 36.84 (SD = 13.65), 112 participants had some academic education, and the average Political Worldview score (on a scale from 0 = liberal, to 100 = conservative) was 36.48 (SD=27.19).
+A total of 203 participants from the United States were recruited through the crowdsourcing company Prolific and completed a pre-registered questionnaire online.
+Of these, 29 participants who failed the attention check were excluded from the study.
+Of the remaining 174 participants, 91 were male and 83 were female.
+The average age was 36.84 (SD = 13.65), 112 had some academic education, and the average Political Worldview score (on a scale from 0 = liberal, to 100 = conservative) was 36.48 (SD=27.19).

-2. Procedure
+2. Methods

-Participants were presented with a vignette describing a transaction where John ordered light fixtures from a small business to replace his existing ones.
-According to the agreement, the light fixtures should be delivered by April 30, 2020, and in case of a delay in the delivery, John should be compensated by $1,000.
-After the deal, the COVID-19 pandemic began to spread, and the restrictions caused an expected two-week delay in the delivery of John’s light fixtures.
-Since the contractor who renovated John’s house is supposed to finish working for John by the end of April, the delay in delivery will result in additional costs of $500 for the light fixtures installment.
+Participants were presented with a vignette describing a transaction in which John ordered light fixtures from a small business to replace his existing ones.
+According to the agreement, the light fixtures should be delivered by April 30, 2020, and in the event of a delay in delivery, John would receive $1,000 in compensation.
+After the deal had been made, the coronavirus pandemic began to spread, and the restrictions caused an expected two-week delay in the delivery of John’s light fixtures.
+Since the contractor who was renovating John’s house was supposed to finish working for John by the end of April, the delay in delivery would result in additional costs of $500 for installing the light fixtures.

-The study design included two independent variables in a 2X2 between-subject format.
-The first variable was empathy elicitation, where half of the participants simply read the vignette as presented (control group), while the other half were informed about the business’s recent history of delayed orders, customer complaints, and compensation demands, putting the business in danger of closing and causing job loss for employees (empathy elicitation condition).
-The second independent variable was the type of contract parties, where half of the participants were told that Jennifer was the owner of the small business and all interactions were between Jennifer and John (individual condition), while the other half were informed that the business was referred to as Light Fixtures Inc. and the owner was not mentioned (company condition).
+The study design included two independent variables in a 2x2 between-subject design.
+The first variable was empathy elicitation, where half the participants simply read the vignette as presented (the control group), while the other half were informed about the supplier business’s recent history of delayed orders, customer complaints, and compensation demands, which had put it in danger of closing and resulted in job losses for employees (empathy elicitation condition).
+The second independent variable was the type of contracting parties, where half of the participants were told that Jennifer was the owner of the small business and all interactions were between Jennifer and John (individual condition), while the other half were informed that the business was named Light Fixtures Inc. and the name of the owner was not mentioned (company condition).

 Participants were initially posed three questions to test their comprehension.
-They were then asked to put themselves in John’s situation and choose one of three options: (1) demand either an expedited delivery or the agreed compensation of $1,000 (or more than $500); (2) ask for compensation of $500 for their loss; and (3) accept not being compensated for the full loss (less than $500).
-They were also asked to predict what the outcome will be if the case would go to court, and what the judgment should be.
-The participants then rated, on a scale of 1 to 7, whether behaviors (1) and (2) above are immoral, and the extent to which they should be viewed as reasonable business behavior.
+They were then asked to put themselves in John’s situation and choose one of three options: (1) demand either an expedited delivery or the agreed compensation of $1,000 (or more than $500); (2) ask for compensation of $500 for their loss; or (3) accept not being compensated for the full loss (less than $500).
+They were also asked to predict what the outcome would be if the case were to go to court, and what the judgment should be.
+The participants then rated, on a scale of 1 to 7, whether behaviors (1) and (2) above were immoral, and the extent to which they should be viewed as reasonable business behavior.
 They also indicated their agreement with three statements designed to gauge their empathy for the small business.
 Finally, the participants provided some demographic information (for the full text see Appendix A1).

 2. Results